UKCloud/documentation/articles/openshift/oshift-how-add-domains-proxy-whitelist.md

 ### Assigning non cluster-admin users rights to edit the whitelist

 By default, only users who have been assigned the cluster-admin role will be able to view/edit the `proxy-whitelist` ConfigMap within the `whitelist` project.
-It is possible to grant non cluster-admin users rights to edit this object but doing so should be taken with great consideration.
-There could be nefarious consequences should a malicious domain be unwittingly added so only trusted users should be granted this permission.
+It is possible to grant non cluster-admin users rights to edit this object but this should be done with careful deliberation.
+The ability to access hosts on the internet, from nodes that previously only had access to government community networks, exposes the cluster to additional risk (should a domain be whitelisted that hosts malicious content for example).
+For this reason, only trusted users should be permitted to determine these domains to reduce the risk of a malicious domain being unwittingly added.

 To allow non cluster-admin users to edit this object, use the following Role Based Access Control (RBAC) commands: